-The unloading of any road tanker, tank container, rail tank car, ship or barge of Propylene Oxide is a potential hazard.
+The unloading of any road tanker, tank container, RTC, ship or barge of Propylene Oxide is a potential hazard.
 It is therefore important that unloading facilities are correctly designed and constructed, and properly used and maintained.
 Unloading facilities should be situated at a safe distance from storage tanks.
 Unloading facilities at terminals should have a remote controlled shut-off valve between the storage tanks and the loading/ unloading vehicles (see chapter 4).

-For loading and unloading operations PO selectively coded dry disconnect couplings (NATO standard 3756) are the European standard (liquid: 3 inch selectivity code 3-5; gas: 2 inch selectivity code W; Gasket: Chemraz 505).
+For loading and road and rail unloading operations PO selectively coded dry disconnect couplings (NATO standard 3756) are the European standard (liquid: 3 inch selectivity code 3-5; gas: 2 inch selectivity code W; Gasket: Chemraz 505 or Kalrez 6375).